evkx/evkx.github.io/content/models/audi/e-tron/e-tron_55/_index.md

 The rear and front brakes are cast-iron discs.
 The front discs are 375mm, and the rear discs are 350mm.

 Regenerative braking is available in several modes.
 The most efficient is automatic regen.
-In this mode, the car coasts when possible and use regenerative braking when it needs to reduce speed.
+In this mode, the car coasts when possible and uses regenerative braking when it needs to reduce speed.
 You can also enable one-pedal driving.

 ## Exterior